phayv/open_project/README.md

 # open_project

-This project is to build a infrastructure that can do simple things like querying to text mining and NLP.
+This project is to use the Django Framework with React to help others display their artistic portfolios.